fieldtrip/website/getting_started/ctf.md

 # Getting started with CTF data

 {% include markup/success %}
-The company based in Coquitlam (BC, Canada) making these MEG systems was initially called CTF, later renamed to VSM/MedTech, then operated as MISL (MEG International Services), and now goes with the name CTF again.
+The company based in Coquitlam (BC, Canada) making these MEG systems was initially called CTF, later renamed to VSM-MedTech, then operated as MISL (MEG International Services), and now goes with the name CTF again.
 We refer to all incarnations of these MEG systems with "CTF".
 {% include markup/end %}

 ## Introduction